Political positions of JD Vance: United Kingdom

 In July 2024, after the British Labour Party won a landslide victory in the 2024 United Kingdom general election, Vance said in a speech at the National Conservatism Convention: "I was talking with a friend recently ... what is the first truly Islamist country that will get a nuclear weapon?
 And we were like, 'maybe it's Iran, maybe Pakistan already kind of counts', and then we sort of finally decided maybe it's actually the UK, since Labour just took over".

 Senior British officials, such as Angela Rayner, James Murray, and Andrew Bowie dismissed this statement, which echoed right-wing characterizations of Britain and Europe.
 Nevertheless, Vance and British foreign secretary David Lammy have described each other as friends, and Vance's foreign policy advisor, Elbridge Colby, called Lammy "far preferable" to his Conservative predecessor, David Cameron.

+Venezuela

+In 2025, Vice President JD Vance said the 2026 United States strikes in Venezuela operation was justified as Maduro was a wanted fugitive in the United States.
+He also declared that "the stolen oil must be returned".

 Health care

 Vance supported the Biden administration's legislation allowing Medicare to negotiate drug prices.
 In 2022, he cosponsored a bill to cap the price of insulin, and he supports permitting the importing of medical drugs from overseas.
 Vance has suggested he would support legislative efforts to provide universal pregnancy healthcare coverage.

 Vance has said that he has no intention of repealing the Affordable Care Act (Obamacare).
 During the vice presidential nominees' debate in October 2024, he said that Trump "salvaged Obamacare".
 Trump tried to have Obamacare repealed in 2017, but the attempt was thwarted by Senator John McCain.